New Zealand beat Ireland by one run in thriller

 The Irish hit their highest ODI total but Graham Hume was unable to make three off the final ball for victory.

-It is another big disappointment for Ireland in the series after also losing the opener by one wicket when Michael Bracewell hit a record-breaking 24 in the final over.
+It is another big disappointment for Ireland in the series after losing the opener by one wicket when Michael Bracewell hit a record-breaking 24 in the final over.

 New Zealand set a daunting target for an Irish side whose previous best ODI score was 331 but the game went down to the wire.